arangodb/velocypack/Jason_plan.md

 Furthermore note that there is no direct correlation between the byte length format (1 or 8 bytes) and the array type.
 It is in particular valid to have a small array with an 8-byte byte length.
-This can be convenient (and indeed sometimes necessary!) when building the array i in one linear go.
+This can be convenient (and indeed sometimes necessary!) when building the array in one linear go.